-The current portion of our Deferred Income Tax is \$4,722 and \$4,123 for years 2010 and 2009, respectively, which includes prepaid expenses and billed WRAM/MCBA surcharge, expected to reverse in the following 12 months.
+The current portion of our deferred income tax liability is \$10,535 and \$4,722 for years 2011 and 2010, respectively, which includes prepaid expenses and billed WRAM/MCBA surcharge, expected to reverse in the following 12 months.

-A valuation allowance was not required at December 31, 2010 and 2009.
+A valuation allowance was not required at December 31, 2011 and 2010.
 Based on historical taxable income and future taxable income projections over the period in which the deferred assets are deductible, management believes it is more likely than not that the Company will realize the benefits of the deductible differences.

-The following table reconciles the changes in unrecognized tax benefits (at gross):
+The following table reconciles the changes in unrecognized tax benefits (gross):

-December 31, 2010
+ember 31, 2011

-Balance at beginning of year \$ -
+Balance at beginning of year \$ 2,040

-Additions for tax positions taken during prior year 2,040
+Additions for tax positions taken during prior year -

 Additions for tax positions taken during current year -

 Reductions for tax positions taken during a prior year -

-Lapse of statute of limitations
+Lapse of statute of limitations -

-Balance at end of year \$2,040
+Balance at end of year \$ 2,040

-As of December 31, 2010, the total amount of net unrecognized tax benefits was \$2,040 none of which, if recognized, would affect the Company's effective tax rate.
+As of December 31, 2011 and 2010, the total amount of net unrecognized tax benefits was \$2,040 none of which, if recognized, would affect the Company's effective tax rate.
 The Company accrues interest and penalties related to unrecognized tax benefits in its provision for income taxes.
-The total amount of penalties and interest was \$114 as of December 31, 2010.
+The total amount of penalties and interest was \$114 as of December 31, 2011 and 2010.
+For 2009, there were no balances or activities in unrecognized tax benefits.
 Additionally, the Company does not expect a material change in its unrecognized tax benefits within the next 12 months.